Average Retirement Debt: Older Americans Have More Debt than Ever Before!

-According to the survey, 8 in 10 middle-income Boomers currently have some debt.
+According to an earlier survey from the Boston College Center for Retirement Research, 8 in 10 middle-income Boomers currently have some debt.
 Three in 10 devote more than 40% of their monthly income to debt and a quarter have a mortgage with more than 20 years remaining on it.
 More than half say they intend to enter retirement debt free, but only one-quarter of retired Boomers actually are debt free.

 Houses, Education and Doctor Bills… Oh My!

 While credit cards are problematic, homes, education and medical bills are the primary sources of debt in retirement.